metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 - `cli_plugins` (Attributes List) Specifies the CLI plugin installation specifications. (see [below for nested schema](#nestedatt--spec--cli_plugins))
 - `description` (String) Specifies the description of the add-on.
 - `helm` (Attributes) Represents the Helm installation specifications.
-This is only processedwhen the type is set to 'helm'. (see [below for nested schema](#nestedatt--spec--helm))
+This is only processed when the type is set to 'helm'. (see [below for nested schema](#nestedatt--spec--helm))
 - `install` (Attributes) Defines the installation parameters. (see [below for nested schema](#nestedatt--spec--install))
 - `installable` (Attributes) Represents the installable specifications of the add-on.
-This includesthe selector and auto-install settings. (see [below for nested schema](#nestedatt--spec--installable))
+This includes the selector and auto-install settings. (see [below for nested schema](#nestedatt--spec--installable))
 - `provider` (String) Specifies the provider of the add-on.
 - `version` (String) Indicates the version of the add-on.